nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ## 3. Padding Machine Definition Details

-By now, you should understand how to register, negotiate, and control the lifetime of your padding machine.
+By now, you should understand how to register, negotiate, and control the lifetime of your padding machine, but you still don't know how to make it do anything yet.
+This section should help you understand how to specify how your machine reacts to events and adds padding to the wire.

-This section should help you understand the full set of features available for your padding machine definitions.
+If you prefer to learn by example first instead, you may wish to skip to Section XXX.

 A padding machine is specified using the [circpad_machine_spec_t structure](https://github.com/torproject/tor/blob/35e978da61efa04af9a5ab2399dff863bc6fb20a/src/core/or/circuitpadding.h#L605).
 Instances